Susie Morgan: Federal judicial service

 On June 7, 2011, President Barack Obama nominated Morgan to a seat on the United States District Court for the Eastern District of Louisiana that had been vacated by Judge Thomas Porteous' impeachment.
 On November 10, 2011, the Senate Judiciary Committee reported her nomination to the floor of the Senate by a voice vote.
 On March 28, 2012, her nomination was confirmed by a 96–1 vote.
 She received her commission on March 30, 2012.

+Notable decisions

 Morgan has overseen the New Orleans Police Department Consent Decree since its entry in January 2013.
 On January 31, 2019, Morgan ruled against New Orleans Saints ticket holders seeking to compel the NFL and the NFL Commissioner to enforce a rule that would alter the result of or force a replay of the 2018-2019 NFC Championship game.

+In June 2024, Morgan ruled that the rap artist B.G., who was on supervised release from federal prison at the time, would be required to provide the US government with copies of any song lyrics that he writes prior to the song's production or promotion, and that federal prosecutors could seek to toughen the terms of his supervised release if the lyrics are judged to be "inconsistent with the goals of rehabilitation."